Books Set in Iowa, Kansas, Kentucky, Missouri, and Nebraska

 Separately, they all have challenges with the land and with relationships.
 Before fall, you'll see their very different stories merge into one.

-The Book Girls Say… This book takes place in the town of Egg Fork in Zebulon County, both fictional places described as being in Southern Appalachia near the Kentucky-Virigina border.
-While Goodreads lists the book's setting as Kentucky, some reviewers assume Virginia.
+This book takes place in the fictional town of Egg Fork in Zebulon County, both of which are in southern Appalachia near the Kentucky-Virigina border.
+While Goodreads lists the book’s setting as Kentucky, some reviewers assume it is Virginia.
 In either event, this book will provide a good look at life in the forested mountains and on the struggling small farms of southern Appalachia.

 If you are looking for another literary fiction novel set in Kentucky, consider Ann Patchett’s 1992 debut novel, The Patron Saint of Liars, which centers around a home for unwed mothers in Habit, Kentucky.